Whitebolt/require-extra/README.md

 $ npm install require-extra
 ```

-## Asychronous loading
+## Asynchronous loading

 The loader returns a [Bluebird](https://github.com/petkaantonov/bluebird) style promise.
 All the methods and functionality of the bluebird library are available.

-**Note:** Whilst module paths are resolved asychronously and their content loaded, any requires within the module will load in the normal sychronous way (see [roadmap](ROADMAP.md)).
+**Note:** Whilst module paths are resolved asynchronously and their content loaded, any requires within the module will load in the normal sychronous way (see [roadmap](ROADMAP.md)).

 ```javascript
 var requireX = require('require-extra');